The-Rev-Depot/RevDepot/README.md

 **Jesse Lauesen** - Scrum Master.
 Worked on the Sales/Deals user story.
 Wrote custom query to retrieve all products with a sale_id > 0.
 Wrote JUnit tests for Sales query.
 Created Angular components to display Products currently on sale utilizing structural directives.
 Added Bootstrap to Sales/Deals and results page to display Material Cards for our products.
 Created Hero image for landing page.

+**Freddie TadeoLomelin** - Frontend designer.
+Worked on displaying products user story.
+Wrote Junit test for all product query.
+Created several Angular components like home page, result page, and product detail page to display products and their infomation with data binding such as string interpretation.
+Connected components with active routing to route to pages that only display the queried infomation looked up.

 ## Programs/Libraries used:

 ### BackEnd: